Scroll Top

 What is the difference between 2x and 8x when it comes to enlarging images?
 An In-Depth Look by UpscaleIMG.AI

-Upscaling is a magical wand for enhancement of images, particularly for the photographers, designers, marketers, and online sellers, that uses AI-powered products, where most likely you already heard about the words “2x” or “8x upscaling.”
+Upscaling is a magical wand for enhancement of images, particularly for photographers, designers, marketers, and online sellers, that uses AI-powered products, where most likely you already heard about the words “2x” or “8x upscaling.”
 But what do these numbers say, and how do they apply to the images?

 post-img-1 (Demo)